hapax/hapax.github.io/assets/simple-physics.md

-**Exercise 11 (jumping mugs).** Exponentials may prevent us from doing reliable order of magnitude estimates, but they do not prevent us from drawing physical conclusions on occasion.
+**Exercise 11 (jumping mugs).** Exponentials may prevent us from doing reliable order of magnitude estimates, but they do not prevent us from drawing physical conclusions.
-  Let's see how likely it is your mug jumps spontaneously into the air.
+  Let's see how likely your mug is to jump spontaneously into the air.

 <figure>
     <div style="text-align:center"><img src